Creeping Inch Plant

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Creeping Inch Plant in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Creeping Inch Plant in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.